 Please note that this is not only a practical course.
 There is also an amount of written work included.

-You’ll need an up-to-date tetanus injection before starting the course.
+You’ll need to have an up-to-date tetanus injection prior to working with the animals.

 Have any questions or are not sure if this is the right course for you?